adslabcuhk/edrstore/README.md

 **Not that we recommend to edit the `config.json` in `./EDRStore` (or `./Baseline` for baseline approaches)  and run `recompile.sh` to enforce the configuration (it will automatically copy the `config.json` to `./EDRStore/bin` or `./Baseline/bin`).**

+Please refer to the separate README files in `./EDRStore` (or `./Baseline` for baseline approaches) for usage instructions and parameter explainations.

+- Question

+If you have any questions, please feel free to contact `jzhao@cse.cuhk.edu.hk`